CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

    (in some cases, may just get away with adding a line to the build platforms, and in others may need separate Dockerfiles and environment files.
    Test them, and ensure your results/conclusions hold across platforms.)
-2. The remaining commands will be run from this `installation/docker-amd64-cuda` directory.
+2. Run the rest of the commands from this `installation/docker-amd64-cuda` directory.
    ```bash
    cd installation/docker-amd64-cuda
    ```
-3. Choose whether you will start your image from an existing image already having a Python environment (recommended)(e.g., the [NGC images](https://catalog.ngc.nvidia.com/containers) which have well-configured hardware acceleration dependencies) or from scratch (Ubuntu image and new conda environment):
+3. Choose whether you will start your image from an existing image already having a Python environment (recommended)(e.g., the [NGC images](https://catalog.ngc.nvidia.com/containers) which have well-configured hardware-acceleration dependencies) or from scratch (Ubuntu image and new conda environment):
     - (Recommended) The `from-python` installation assumes that you base your image from an image which already has a Python environment and that this environment is well configured